-an ancient kingdom (Mahajanapada
+an ancient kingdom (Mahajanapada), located in

 northern Pakistan and eastern Afghanistan.